FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 excerpt_separator: "<!--more-->"
 ---

-Once you have migrated an application to use a modern data store, how can you migrate your users?
+Once you have migrated an application to use a modern identity provider, how can you migrate your users?

 <!--more-->

-Previously, you updated a legacy line of business PHP application to use [OAuth and FusionAuth to authenticate users](TBD).
-"The ATM" application now works well for new users.
-But how do you migrate existing users?
+Previously, we updated a legacy line of business PHP application to use [OAuth and FusionAuth to authenticate users](/blog/2020/10/07/updating-crufty-php-application).
+At the end of that post, "The ATM" application worked well for new users.
+But how do you migrate existing users without impacting their ability to use the application to do their job?

 ## Why migrate

-First, it's important to understand the benefits of having a central user data store, rather than disparate, per application data stores.
-If you centralize user accounts, you have a single:
+What are the benefits of having a centralized user data store, rather than disparate, per application data stores?
+If you centralize user accounts, you have a one place for all your user data.
+This means:

-* View of user data
-* Place to go to add and remove account and otherwise manage access
+* One application to go to add, remove and otherwise manage user access.
-* Application to secure and update
+* A single auth system to secure and update.
+* One place for all authentication and authorization logic.
-* Interface for your users to interact with
+* A single login interface for your users.
-* Password for your users to remember
+* One password for them to remember.
+* A single identity provider to hook other applications into as your business grows.
+* One view of your user across all their applications.

-You also have the ability to more easily implement single sign-on.
-As you add more and more applications, the value of this central user data store grows.

-As you are contemplating a migration of existing users to a user datastore, you want to keep a few things in mind:
+As you add more and more applications, the value of having one place for user data grows.
+As you contemplate a migration of existing users to a new datastore, keep a few things in mind:

 * Access: Usually, this is the highest priority concern.
-Any migration must be done with minimal impact to the user experience, including, but not limited to maintaining access to apps they currently use.
+Any migration should minimally impact the user experience, including, but not limited to maintaining access to apps they currently use.
-* Data: You need to map currently held user data into the new system.
+* Data: You want to map data from the previous system into the new system.
-* Password: This is a subset of the data, but one that should be treated differently.
-Since passwords are typically [hashed, not encrypted](/learn/expert-advice/security/math-of-password-hashing-algorithms-entropy), you can't import hashes directly unless you have the same encryption algorithm.
+* Passwords: This is a subset of the data concern, but one that should be treated differently.
+Since passwords are typically [hashed, not encrypted](/learn/expert-advice/security/math-of-password-hashing-algorithms-entropy), you can't import hashes directly unless you have have access to the same hashing algorithm.

-There are only a few options:
+In general, there are two types of migrations:

 * Big bang
 * Migrate-on-authentication

-I'll cover the big bang option briefly with some pointers to other docs, and then dive into migrate-on-authentication.
+I'll cover the big bang option at a high level, and then cover a migrate-on-authentication scenario in depth.

 ## Big bang

-If you choose the big bang method, you are moving all your users at once.
-This means you build a system to migrate them, test the heck out of it, and have some downtime where you flip a switch.
-You also should create a rollback plan in case the testing misses something.
+If you choose a big bang, you are choosing to move all your users at once.
+You build a system to migrate them, test the heck out of it, and have minimal downtime, or possibly a degraded system where the user store can be read, but not updated, when you flip the system of record for all your users from the old to the new.
+You have that downtime because you don't want anyone updating their user profile.
+Depending on your availability needs, you could also choose to do writes to both systems during that period.

+With the big bang option, you also should create a rollback plan in case testing misses something, and things go sideways.

-This works well when you have a small userbase or an application.
-It also works when you need to decommission the legacy datastore as soon as possible, such as when a license renewal is upcoming.
-This may be operationally simpler too, because you are only running two systems for a small period of time; you keep the legacy system running only for so long as is required to verify the mass migration worked.
+This is a good choice when you have a small userbase, or aren't in production yet.
+It also works when you need to decommission the legacy datastore as soon as possible, such as because of an upcoming license renewal.
+The big bang is operationally simpler too, because you are only running two systems for a small period of time; you keep the legacy system running only for so long as is required to verify the mass migration worked.

 The risks of this type of migration are:

-* You'll miss some part of the migration during testing.
+* You'll miss something during testing.
+After all, you aren't doing this regularly; by definition this is a one time event.
-* You'll encounter some unexpected error during the production rollout causing a rollback.
+* You'll encounter some unexpected error during the production rollout.
+* If something goes sideways, many of your users will be impacted, since they were all being migrated.

-A variation on this approach is the segment by segment big bang.
-It may be possible to split up a big bang and move the users of each application to the new user data store, one application at at time.
+A variant of this approach is to segment your users, and migrate them segment by segment.
+For example, it may be possible to move the users of each application to the new user data store, one application at at time.

 ## FusionAuth's support for the big bang

-If you want to use this method with FusionAuth, you'll want to check out the [Migrate Users tutorial](/docs/v1/tech/tutorials/migrate-users).
-FusionAuth also includes support for custom password hashing schemes, as documented in that tutorial.
+If you want to use the big bang with FusionAuth, check out the [Migrate Users tutorial](/docs/v1/tech/tutorials/migrate-users).
+FusionAuth also includes support for [custom password hashing logic](/docs/v1/tech/plugins/password-encryptors), allowing you to import users without requiring them to modify their password.

 ## Migrate-on-authentication

+The other end of the spectrum from moving all your users at once is to move them one at a time.
 This is a phased approach.
-In this approach, you maintain the existing user data store, but each time a user authenticates, you move over their data.
+You maintain the existing user data store, but each time one user authenticates, you move over their data.

-The benefits of this approach are many:
+Some of the benefits of this approach:

 * There's less risk because this is gradual, so only a subset of users are affected if there is an issue.
-* The change can be rolled out to focused set of users, perhaps internal, to reduce the need for manual testing.
-It's easier to dogfood.
+* It's easier to dogfood.
+The change can be rolled out to a focused set of users first.
+* There's less throwaway code to be written; you don't build a processing pipeline, only a way to expose the current data for one user.
+* No system downtime is required.
-* There is no need to understand or reimplement the password hashing algorithm, as you'll re-hash each password when presented by the user.
+* There is no need to find, understand or reimplement the password hashing algorithm, as you'll re-hash each password when it is presented by the user.
-* You won't migrate users who haven't used your application at the end of the migration period.
-Depending on your application usage, these users may be candidates for archival or deletion.
+* You won't migrate users who haven't used your application by the end of the migration period.

-However, there are risks with this approach as well.
+However, there are risks with the phased approach as well.

 * The cutover will take longer.
-You must maintain two systems for the duration of the cutover.
+You must maintain both systems during this time.
-* Customer service may have to look in two systems to find someone.
+* Customer service may have to access two systems to find someone, especially if contacted via email or phone.
-* Rollback is more complex if there is an issue, because users are now in two systems.
+* Rollback is more complex if there are issues, because there are two systems of record, one for users who have been migrated and one for users who are not.

+XXX stopped here.

 ## FusionAuth's support for phased user migration